OpenISDM/VMS-API-doc/source/includes/_response.md

 401 | Unauthorized -- Your `X-VMS-API-Key` or `X-VMS-Auth-Token` is wrong.
 403 | Forbidden -- The requeste is not able to execute.
 404 | Not Found -- The specified VMS could not be found.
+409 | Conflict -- There is duplicated resource.
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.